FrancescoZanella/SML_thesis_line_follower_robot/README.md

 1. Ensure the model is trained and saved at the specified `MODEL_PATH`.
 2. Run the robot in Webots with `PRODUCTION=True`.

-## Additional Notes

-- Make sure to carefully configure the `controllerArgs` in Webots according to the mode you want to operate in.
-- The saved sensor data, images, and accuracy plots can be used to improve the model iteratively.